TM-1-3/LearnVironment/README.md

 ### Physical architecture

 The representation of our app’s physical architecture features the following entities.
 The User’s Device, through which they interact with the Flutter app.
 The Cloud-Based Backend (Firebase Server) contains all the Firebase services essential for the app’s functionalities, as well as the Firebase Database, which stores all the information produced and required by the users.
-The app’s maintenance and updates are ensured through the Developer’s Workstation.

 ![UML Deployment Diagram](docs/deploymentDiagram.png)